MKme/PyBoard/README.md

 Press Button to reboot board

-Serila?
+Serial?
 No idea as Eric cant get it working just yet arrrrrrrrrgh

 # Specs: